inisis/brocolli/README.md

 user can run this script until you see "accuracy test passed" on screen, then you can get your caffe or trt model under tmp folder.

 # Notice

-torch fx is highly recommended, and torch jit is deprecated, please do not use torch jit to convert your model, it will be removed soon.

 * ✔️ : support
 * ❔ : shall support
 * ❌ : not support